system-zero/system-zero/README.md

 See [Trunc Development.](#TRUNC)

-Briefly, many of them are almost fully functional, but some of them are in a
-prototype state and with unhandled conditions and unimplemented functionality.
+Briefly, many of them are almost fully functional, but some of them are in a prototype state and with unhandled conditions and unimplemented functionality.
-And while even now with some few lines of code it will probably can boot and
-be used as a standalone system - so many little details that need some handling - there isn't such a big will to take this path, as I've done it in the past.
+And while even now with some few lines of code it will probably can boot and be used as a standalone system - so many little details that need some handling - there isn't such a big will to take this path, as I've done it in the past.
-So the focus seems to be shifted to things I've never deal with them before, as
-the main intention for this project is to understand the way and the why.
+So the focus seems to be shifted to things I've never deal with them before, as the main intention for this project is to understand the way and the why.

-So we have to move on a bit faster from the zero ('z') namespace, which it was
-really intented to serve as a prototype, all the way towards the alpha ('a').
+So we have to move on a bit faster from the zero ('z') namespace, which it was really intented to serve as a prototype, all the way towards the alpha ('a').
-So we'll have to break our below-mentioned schedule and move to the next why ('y')
-namespace, which it will serve mostly to understand and implement some bits of a libc,
-so we can be indepented at some point, though this might looks like an overly ambition
+So we'll have to break our below-mentioned schedule and move to the next why ('y') namespace, which it will serve mostly to understand and implement some bits of a libc, so we can be indepented at some point, though this might looks like an overly ambition for an uneducated.
-for an uneducated yours trully.

 What it follows is the original README document, which it is also incomplete and plus
 needs a serious revision.